5 Things to Know Before You Donate

 Charitable giving what to do before you donate depicts a man and child touching fingers.

-There are 5 things you should know before donating to charity
+5 things you should know before you donate to charity

 1. Ask the charity for information.
 Request information from the charity about its mission and goals.
 Find out how your donation will be used, determine what percentage of it will actually go toward charitable purposes (versus operational costs), and request proof that your contribution is tax deductible.
 Know that organizations using paid solicitors are required to identify those solicitors and disclose the percentage of your donation that will pay for their compensation.